Policies and Procedures for Summer Conference

 Security

-The residence halls are locked 24 hours a day, 7 days week for security purposes.
+The residence halls are locked 24 hours a day, 7 days a week for security purposes.
 If your group consists of youth (under the age of 18), it is recommended that chaperones are the only participants to receive exterior door/elevator card access to monitor and control the activity of the group.
 It is the chaperones’ responsibility to handle their participants’ lock-outs.
 Extra security can be arranged for an additional fee through Public Safety.

 Conference Rooms

 Conference rooms are scheduled based on your application.
-Please call or schedule a meeting with the assistant director of housing regarding specific needs, requests, additions, and/or changes.
+Please call or schedule a meeting with the associate director of housing regarding specific needs, requests, additions, and/or changes.
 We reserve the right to change meeting rooms if necessary.
 You will be notified prior to your arrival if a change has been made regarding a meeting room.
 You are encouraged to visit our facilities to ensure that they will meet your needs.
 Our expectation is that your group will leave the meeting rooms in the same condition that they found them.
 If any furniture is moved, please restore it to its original location.
-You may make arrangements in advance to have the Summer Housing staff move furniture for you and be charged an hourly labor fee.
+You may make arrangements in advance to have the summer housing staff move furniture for you and be charged an hourly labor fee.
 Your group will be charged for any extraordinary cleaning required.

 You must specify who will need access to the conference room by filling out the name of the individual on the application form.
 For event planners who work at RIT, access to conference rooms can be programmed into their RIT identification card with notification of their UID number.
 External guests must sign out an access card from the Summer Housing Office and are responsible for returning the card at check-out.
 If any conference room access card is lost, the event planner will be held responsible for all charges associated with the card replacement, door re-coring, and total hours of labor involved with these modifications.